Launches a Java application.

 -Xloggc:garbage-collection.log

-Specifies the maximum code cache size (in bytes) for JIT-compiled code.
-Append the letter k or K to indicate kilobytes, m or M to indicate megabytes, g or G to indicate gigabytes.
-The default maximum code cache size is 240 MB; if you disable tiered compilation with the option -XX:-TieredCompilation, then the default size is 48 MB:
+to indicate gigabytes.
+The default maximum code cache size is 240 MB; if you disable tiered compilation with the option -XX:-TieredCompilation

 -Xmaxjitcodesize=240m

-This option is equivalent to -XX:ReservedCodeCacheSize.
+This option is equivalent to -XX:ReservedCodeCacheSize

 Executes all bytecode by the interpreter except for hot methods, which are compiled to native code.

 Sets the initial and maximum size (in bytes) of the heap for the young generation (nursery).
-Append the letter k or K to indicate kilobytes, m or M to indicate megabytes, g or G to indicate gigabytes.
+Append the letter k

 The young generation region of the heap is used for new objects.
 GC is performed in this region more often than in other regions.
 If the size for the young generation is too small, then a lot of minor garbage collections will be performed.
 If the size is too large, then only full garbage collections will be performed, which can take a long time to complete.
 Oracle recommends that you keep the size for the young generation between a half and a quarter of the overall heap size.